ProBeat: A smart speaker does not a smart home make

 Next — and this is what really caught my eye in this survey — a smart speaker doesn’t make a smart home.
 Your smart speaker needs to be doing more for your home than a virtual assistant can do from your phone.
 If you’re merely asking Alexa for the weather, or Google Assistant to play some music, that’s not much of a smart home.

 (Speaking of, Google had a much more muted presence at CES this year.
 At CES 2019, the company built a freaking massive, rhyming, catchy, musical of a ride for its Google Assistant announcements.
-At CES 2020, the company dropped its Google Assistant news the old fashioned way.
+At CES 2020, the company dropped its Google Assistant news the old-fashioned way.
 What can you expect from Google Assistant this year?
-Among other things, you guessed it, deeper smart home integration.)
+Among other things, you guessed it: deeper smart home integration.)

 I would further argue that artificial intelligence alone is not a good measure of whether a device is contributing to a smart home.
 What matters is what the AI is enabling.